 We regulate and monitor the system used to appoint board members for many public bodies that play an important part in Scottish life.
 The Scottish Ministers make these appointments and the selection process is run on their behalf by Scottish Government officials.
-The Commissioner and his team play a key role in ensuring appointments are made on merit, using methods that are fair and open, and reflect the diversity of Scottish society today.
+The Commissioner and her team play a key role in ensuring appointments are made on merit, using methods that are fair and open, and reflect the diversity of Scottish society today.

 Right people, right roles

 We provide guidance on good practice in recruitment and selection.

 It’s intended to help selection panels design appointment rounds that are welcoming and accessible to people from all backgrounds, and that identify the right people for the right roles.

 The Scottish Government has a dedicated Public Appointments website for people to find out more, search for vacancies, and apply.
 The application process will vary from organisation to organisation, but they will all be run in accordance with the Code of Practice developed and monitored by the Ethical Standards Commissioner and her team.

 Recent good practice case studiesView all case studies